18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 source code examples (no more than five (5) examples will be considered) demonstrating relevant projects.
-Along with GitHub source code submissions, quoters may submit a three (3) page narrative discussing its project experience.
+Along with GitHub source code submissions, quoters may submit a three (3) page narrative discussing its general project experience.
 Narratives must correspond with GitHub source code submissions.
 Each project example narrative shall be no more than three (3) standard pages (8 ½ X 11 with 1” margins and at least a 11pt Font); page count does not include GitHub submissions.
 Please provide a